Foundation Models for Discovery and Exploration in Chemical Space: Isotope Stability Heuristics

 \paragraph{Heavy-nucleus rules.} Spontaneous fission and alpha decay are quantum tunneling processes that compete in very heavy nuclei\cite{wileyDecayModes}.
 Alpha decay is a common decay mode for very heavy nuclei with $Z > 83$ (heavier than bismuth).
 Spontaneous fission is a rarer decay mode that becomes a more significant competitor in extremely heavy nuclei.
 Nuclei with $Z > 91$ and a high mass number $A > 239$ are considered to undergo spontaneous fission.

-\paragraph{Beta-stability curve from \ac{SEMF}.} The \ac{SEMF} is used identify stable nuclei and those which undergo $\beta^\pm$ decay \cite{weizsaeckerZurTheorieKernmassen1935}.
+\paragraph{Beta-stability curve from \ac{SEMF}.} The \ac{SEMF} is used to identify stable nuclei and those that undergo $\beta^\pm$ decay \cite{weizsaeckerZurTheorieKernmassen1935}.
 Stable nuclei lie on or close to the beta-stability curve.
 The curve is defined by the expression:

 where $A$ is the mass number, $Z_{\beta}(A)$ is the proton number which maximizes the binding energy for a given mass number, and $k \approx 0.015$ is a dimensionless constant derived from \ac{SEMF} coefficients.
 Nuclei with $Z < Z_{\beta}$ (neutron rich) are labeled $\beta^-$.
 Those with $Z > Z_{\beta}$ (proton rich) are labeled $\beta^+$.
 Those within a Z-dependent tolerance ($tol(Z) = c + mZ$, where $c$ is set to 0.8 and $m$ to 0.2) are considered ``stable''.
 This Z-dependent widening reflects the empirically observed ``valley of stability''\cite{wileyDecayModes}.